Preview multiple directionsFind the haircut that suits your face shape

 Check the face balance

-Ask people you trustPick your face shape
+Ask people you trustHow to use face shape without overthinking it

 Round face shape